Uncle-Mitch/uqmarks/README.md

 LOG_LINK - Discord webhook link for normal logging ERROR_LOG_LINK - Discord webhook link for error logging MANAGER_ID - a Discord User ID (18 digit number) for error logs.
-The message will mention the user. (e.g. <@[ID]>)
+The message will mention the user. (e.g. <@[ID]>) DEBUG_MODE - T/F , if you want to run Flask in DEBUG mode ENABLE_LOGGING - T/F , if you want to enable logging of operations
 ```

 ### Starting The App: